-A quote just provides information on possible exchange of the market.
-The result is recorded as a single dummy movement containing informations on the best path of the market for the qualities that would be required and provided.
+A quote provides information on possible exchange of the market, but does not change the order book.
+The result is recorded as a single movement containing informations on the best path of the market for the qualities that would be required and provided.